-This solar powered hanging hydroponic sculpture garden by Ken Rinaldo and Amy Youngs is a place to grow herbs for cooking, with all the added benefit of water flowing and trickling sounds possible from an indoor waterfall.
+This solar-powered hanging hydroponic sculpture garden by Ken Rinaldo and Amy Youngs is a place to grow herbs for cooking, with all the added benefits of water flowing and trickling sounds possible from an indoor waterfall.
 This work was created at a Pilchuck during a residency in Stanwood Oregon invited by director Ruth King.

 They took our 3D visualizations…

 and ideas and changed them into the hot/cold glass.

 A very special thank you to Ruth King for the invitation to be visiting artists at the Pilchuck Glass School and to all the amazing staff who allowed us to have the most productive (and fun) 2.5 weeks ever.

 PILCHUCK GLASS AUCTION WESTIN ST FRANCIS, Seattle Washington, October 26, 2007

 The Twittering Rabbit foot 2004 sound sculpture in glass.